 Infected/symptomatic persons should avoid contact with others in order to reduce the risk of transmission (home quarantine).
 This is important to keep infected children away from school/day care and adults should not go to work place during the illness period which can last up to seven (7) days.
 If someone symptomatic with the flu needs to go out, they should wear a mask.

 In healthcare, patients are usually placed on droplet precautions, or a combination of contact and droplet precautions, to protect healthcare personnel and other patient from this illness.
 CDC does recommend use of a fitted N95 respirator if aerosol-generating procedures are expected, however, data is limited on this recommendation.
 Because healthcare-specific guidance on preventing influenza is frequently updated, we recommend visiting the CDC website for the most up-to-date information: https://www.cdc.gov/flu/professionals/infectioncontrol/healthcaresettings.htm.

 If you get sick with flu, influenza antiviral drugs may be a treatment option.
 Antiviral drugs work best when started early, such as one to two days after your flu symptoms begin.

 Check with your doctor promptly if you are at higher risk of serious flu complications and you get flu symptoms.

 Diligent and frequent cleaning and disinfection of environmental surfaces is a key component in a comprehensive “respiratory illness” prevention strategy.

-Last year, the EPA established its perspective that if a disinfectant carries an influenza claim, it will allow companies to promote their product as effective against all strains of influenza.
+The EPA has established its perspective that if a disinfectant carries an influenza claim, it will allow companies to promote their product as effective against all strains of influenza.
 Disinfectants have not shown strain specificity.
 Thus there’s no value in testing against a number of additional strains beyond the basic strains common on disinfectant labels already.